 Since I teach STE(A)M enrichment classes for kids, I often get asked “what are the best science, technology and engineering toys for kids?”
-Here is my STEM Gift Guide for 2021 with some great ideas, from marble runs to building toys, pulleys to tools, electronics and robots, sensory play, games, books and experiences.
+Here is my STEM Gift Guide for 2022 with great ideas from marble runs to building toys, pulleys to tools, electronics and robots, sensory play, games, books and experiences.
 All have been play-tested in my class by over 200 kids, boys and girls, science-minded and not, age 3, 4, 5, and 6.

 For commercial items, one of my favorite sets is the Tumble Trax.
 (Watch a video of it here.)
 You could use it on a refrigerator or other metal surface.
 We use an oil drip pan for this and other magnet play.
 There’s tons and tons of plastic pipe style marble runs on Amazon.
 Just search for marble run.
 If you prefer wood toys, check out Hape Marble Runs.

 There are so many fabulous building tools to choose from.
 I am blessed to have access to many options at my teaching sites and in my home stash.
 We use Tinker Toys when we study levers, we use gears on wheel week, K’nex for Simple Machines, Keva blocks on towers week, translucent blocks and Magna-Tiles when we study light and shadows (note, Playmags are much cheaper than Magna-Tiles, but I haven’t had a chance to compare quality), Lincoln Logs on House week, and Zoob on Skeleton week, and probably others I’m forgetting!